 Tennessee Licensing Regulations require that covers and pillowcases are washed weekly and all children who take naps (rest) have individual covers for naptime.
-Our center provides a cot, cover, blanket,r and small pillow for each child.
+Our center provides a cot, cover, blanket, and small pillow for each child.
 You can provide a nap "buddy"/"lovie" that can be left at the center every day.
 If possible, these items should be marked with your child's name.
 Storage is limited; please select items accordingly.
 No other child will use your child's cot to sleep on.

-Brushing Teeth Our Response to COVID 19 PandemicThe following will be in force until further guidance from the Federal Government.
+Brushing Teeth

 Since oral health is such a neglected issue in our area (no dental provider/etc), we feel it necessary to continue to approach this practice in many measures including daily classroom teeth brushing.
 Each child is provided their own individual toothbrush which is sanitized daily using timed UV light.
-Only one child at a time is allowed at each sink, and each sink is sprayed with bleach solution between uses to eliminate germs.